-Professional References Guide: Best References, How Many, Samples
+Professional References - How Many to List, Samples

 Wondering what a professional reference is?
 When filling out an application online the employer might ask you to list professional references that they can contact.
 Or attach your professional references as part of your resume PDF or Word Document pack.

 We’re going to answer all the questions that you have regarding what professional references are, how to get them and how to include them as part of your resume.

 - What Is A Professional Reference